 Mammoth Stature: You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-Earth Hum: You can cast the Speak with Stone spell as a 6th level spell once with this trait and regain the ability to do so when you finish a short or long rest.
+Earth Hum: You can cast the Speak with Stone spell as a 6th level spell once with this trait and regain the ability to do so when you finish a long rest.

 Speak with Stone